magento/devdocs/marketplace/eqp/v1/packages.md

 *  The API returns a HTTP 200 batch response listing items in the same order as they were provided in the request.
 *  Each item contains a `code` and `message` indicating success or failure.
 Any non-200 code indicates an error.
 Refer to the message for more details.
-*  A unique `submission_id` is returned for each successful item, which must be used for any GET, PUT, or DELETE methods.
+*  A unique `submission_id` is returned for each successful item, which must be used for any GET or PUT methods.
 *  Optionally, if a user-defined `item_id` was supplied during the POST, the response will echo back the same `item_id` for each item in the batch.
 The resource can be retrieved via GET using the `item_id`.
 *  Any non-200 HTTP response code indicates an error for the entire batch request.